Legal · Custom Websites plan

 1.1 The bureau is Alex Sais, trading as Orchestrix, a sole proprietor based in Nottingham, United Kingdom.
 Orchestrix is not a limited company and is not VAT-registered.

-1.2 The client is the business or individual named on the direct debit mandate that activates this agreement.
+1.2 The client is the business named on the signed Order Form that activates this agreement.
+This is a business-to-business agreement: the client signs a business-purpose declaration on the Order Form.

 Clause 2